raymondEhlers/reactionPlaneFit/README.md

 print("Fit result: {fit_result}".format(fit_result = rp_fit.fit_result))
 ```

+For best fit results, the data should **not** be normalized by the number of triggers before performing the
+fit.
+Afterwards, the fit needs to be scaled by the number of triggers in order to make it comparable to the
-Examples for fitting an inclusive reaction plane orientation signal alongside the background, or for fitting
+scaled data.
+Examples for fitting an inclusive reaction plane orientation signal alongside the background, or
-only the background are both available in `reaction_plane_fit.example`.
-This module can also be run directly
+for fitting only the background are both available in `reaction_plane_fit.example`.
+This module can also be
-in the terminal via:
+run directly in the terminal via:

 ```
 $ python -m reaction_plane_fit.example [-b] [-i dataFilename]